 It’s pretty cool that Nutanix designed a platform with this feature at its core.
 Nearly 9 years later it’s still the biggest advantage we bring to our customers.

 Data Protection on Nutanix covers both data availability within the local cluster to withstand hardware and software failures and also how the data is replicated between clusters for disaster recovery purposes.
 For persistent desktops these can be replicated between geographical clusters by adding them to protection domains.
 These are groups of VMs treated to a scheduled snapshot and replication policy.
 For non-persistent desktops the master image can be snapshot’d (is that a word yet?) and replicated to another site.
 This can be used to maintain a single gold image in an active active scenario.
 Nutanix can also replicate many to many so for customers with several datacenters a DR plan can be in place to match business requirements.
 To simplify DR further, Nutanix have demonstrated an up-coming runbook feature that will automate failover and DR between sites.
-Using SD-WAN to front the remote connections users can get load balanced to the right location for reasons of availability or proximity.
+Using Citrix ADC to front the remote connections users can get load balanced to the right location for reasons of availability or proximity.
 Smart, huh?

 We can’t discuss any form of EUC without touching on security.
 One of the biggest reasons to centralise desktops and data are to give organisations more control over who can access certain resources.
 However simply moving desktops into your datacentre doesn’t mean there isn’t more to do.